Accessible Page: E7#9 Guitar Chord (the Hendrix chord)

 Chord Diagrams in Text Format For Blind and Visually Impaired People

-This is an accessible, text-based page for the E 7(#9) guitar chord, suitable for screen-reader software.
+This page provides an accessible, text-only version of the E 7(#9) guitar chord, designed for use with screen-reader software.

 Position 1